 A key element of Plato’s writings is his frequent references to Socrates.
 Socrates appears in most of Plato’s writings, and it is clear that Socrates and his Socratic dialogues had a big influence on Plato’s own writing and style of teaching.

 It is only through Plato, that we get a clear idea of Socrates’ philosophy and way of life.
 In ‘Apology of Socrates‘, Plato writes an account of Socrates defending himself in a trial which ultimately led to his own death.
 It presents Socrates as a model philosopher, calmly putting the ideals of justice above any personal desire.

-However, Plato was not merely transcribing the words of Socrates; he was also using his own interpretations and thought to add to that which he learned from him.
+However, Plato was not merely transcribing the words of Socrates; he was also using his own interpretations and ideas to those which he learned from him.

 Plato’s Central Doctrines

 Plato also saw a distinction between the imperfection of the material world and the highest ideals which transcend material imperfections.
 Plato felt that someone of a ‘philosophic mind’ could differentiate between outward limitations and the highest ideals of beauty, truth, unity and justice.
 It is a philosophy which hints at the limitations of the material and the mental world and encourages an aspiration to higher ideals.

 He also mentions that the life we live is based on previous choices in either this incarnation of the soul or previous incarnations.
 Plato’s philosophy was also heavily influenced by Pythagoras, especially his religious views on transmigration.